yadavrishikesh/Joint-Model-with_ICAR_Prior/README.md

 ## For more details about the mdoeling framework and RCode contact rishikesh.yadav@kaust.edu.sa

-## Simulation study and inference for the: ``Joint modeling of landslide counts and sizes using spatial marked point processes with sub-asymptotic mark distributions''
+## Simulation study and inference for the: ``Joint modeling of landslide counts and sizes using spatial marked point processes with sub-asymptotic mark distributions (2023)''